Mo7amedShaban1/grokking-algorithms/#03 Recursion/README.md

 - Base case
 - Recursive case

+### Types:

+- Tail recursion: if the recursion call is the last thing done by the function.
+- non-tail recursion: if the recursion call is not the last thing done by the function.

 **Quote:** Loops may achieve performance gain for your program.
 Recursion may achieve a performance gain for your programmer.
 Choose which is more important in your situation.

 ## Stack: